tkeeber/video-streams/README.md

 Will introduce a DAO module to seperate implementation of data store from interface.
 This will allow me to swap in a persistant store in the future as long as get my interfaces correct.

 ## Testing.
-Unit testing a must.
+TDD - Unit testing a must.
-Integretino testing.
+Integretion testing.
 Drawing the boundaries around the whole application.